Applications are currently being accepted for the 2024–25 academic year (two positions)

 - Sara E. Wobker, MD, MPH — Urologic pathology

-The UNC Graduate Medical Education Application, three current letters of recommendation (one of which must be from your Program Director), final medical school transcript, and ECFMG certification should be submitted.
-Please send your completed application packet to the Cytopathology Fellowship Program Coordinator, Michelle Hewlings at the address below.
+The UNC Graduate Medical Education Application, three current letters of recommendation (one of which must be from your Program Director), final medical school transcript, personal statement and ECFMG certification should be submitted.
+Please send your completed application packet to the Cytopathology Fellowship Program Coordinator, Michelle Hewlings at the email address below.